 The Graduate Excellence Award either one or two graduating MA students in either the History and/or Public History programs will be selected for the History Department's Graduate Excellence Award to recognize their outstanding academic work as well as their important contributions to the Department.
 No application is necessary.
 Awardees will be selected by the Department's Chair and Director of Graduate Studies in consultation with the History faculty

 .In order to recognize Classics and Latin majors who achieve excellence in their academic work, the Classics Department offers the following awards.
 All awards are presented during the spring semester of each academic year.

 The Award for Excellence in Classics

 The Excellence in Classics Award honors a Classics major who has demonstrated excellence in the study of Classics.
-The award includes a $300 prize and is presented to the Classics major with the highest grade point average.
+The award is presented to the Classics major with the highest grade point average.

 2017: Grant Stoner